Salesforce.com adapts its software for pandemic vaccine distribution

 Salesforce.com's efforts build on tools rolled out in May aimed at modifying the company's business software to help governments make re-opening decisions based on public health data and carry out contact tracing and other tasks related to the pandemic.

-The company said pricing of the new tools will be "based upon the unique requirements of each public agency or private healthcare organization."
+In a press announcement, Salesforce said pricing will be "based upon the unique requirements of each public agency or private healthcare organization."

+"We get the government the price they need," Benioff said.
+"We know a lot of people are under pressure, and we're going to do whatever we can to make sure that they get the technology at the right price that that's appropriate for them."

+The timeline for a vaccine was a major focus of the U.S. presidential debate on Tuesday.
+Benioff said the company plans to work with "red states and blue states" and has previously worked with both California and Texas.

 ((Stephen.Nellis@thomsonreuters.com; (415) 344-4934;))